LeedsCodeDojo/LeedsDigitalFestival2016/Solutions.md

 Solutions
 =========

-### Hamming distance
+#### Hamming distance

 Hamming distance, introduced by Richard Hamming in a 1950 paper *Error detecting and error correcting codes*, is a simple method which only works on strings of the same length.
-It simply measures how many characters don't match in two given strings:
+It simply measures how many characters don't match in two strings:

 |  | char 1 | char 2 | char 3 | char 4 | char 5 | char 6 | char 7 |
 | --- | --- | --- | --- | --- | --- | --- | --- |